 It’s very difficult to avoid health issues in dogs but at the very least you can ensure you are giving your dog a healthy active lifestyle, and supplement this with regular check-ups at the vet to assess their health.
 It may be costly, but the health of your fluffy friend is invaluable.

-The Husky Pug mix is one of the most popular of the Husky hybrids, and it is a very interesting mix.
+The Husky Pug mix is one of the most popular of the Husky mixes, and it is a very interesting mix.

 With this Hug dog, you’ll have a loving family dog that will be excellent with children.
 You’ll a great companion for many years to come.

-If you particularly want a breed that can be easily trained or does not suffer from many health issues, then this hybrid may not be for you.
+If you particularly want a breed that can be easily trained or does not suffer from many health issues, then this mix may not be for you.

 Thank you for reading, I hope this has been a resource that has helped you better understand the Husky Pug Mix or HUG dog 🙂